What we're doing to address gender imbalance in physics

 - Gender Action is an award programme for nurseries and schools which promotes and supports a whole-school approach to challenging stereotypes.
 Gender Action is a partnership between the IOP, King's College London, UCL Institute of Education and the University Council of Modern Languages.
 The mayor of London funded the pilot year in 2019.
-Read the final evaluation for the pilot year (PDF, 2.28MB).
+Read the final evaluation for the Gender Action pilot (PDF, 2.28MB).
 The IOP still has an active advisory role on Gender Action.

-- Improving Gender Balance (Ireland).
+- Improving Gender Balance Ireland.
 In Ireland, typically only 13-14% of students choose to study physics at upper second level and complete the Leaving Certificate Physics examination and of this cohort only 25-26% are girls.
 Improving Gender Balance in Ireland was a three-year national collaborative project led by CASTeL at Dublin City University, in partnership with the IOP and Science Foundation Ireland.
-Read the final evaluation of the project (PDF, 3.3MB).
-This study was carried out in collaboration with principals, teachers and students from seven second-level schools with the specific aims of enhancing science teachers’ approaches to the teaching and learning of physics in Junior Cycle science, increasing awareness of STEM careers and employing a whole school approach to addressing unconscious bias and gender stereotyping, and building confidence and resilience for students.
+Read the final evaluation of the IGB Ireland project (PDF, 3.3MB).
+This study was carried out in collaboration with principals, teachers and students from seven second-level schools with the specific aims of enhancing science teachers’ approaches to the teaching and learning of physics in Junior Cycle science, increasing awareness of STEM careers and employing a whole-school approach to addressing unconscious bias and gender stereotyping, and building confidence and resilience for students.

 Shaped by research, these resources help schools to address gender imbalance and promote equality.

 Reports and research